YilinJiang7/mit1.125/pset1/README.md

   build_site_data.py   4. field dictionary, page payload, and the finished index.html

 site/
-  _template.html       the page before data is inlined - edit this one index.html           the published site: five tabs, self-contained, data inlined method.html          redirect kept for older links -> index.html#method data/                the collected dataset, zipped - this is the deliverable
+  _template.html       the page source, before the data is inlined into it index.html           the published site: five tabs, self-contained, data inlined method.html          redirect kept for older links -> index.html#method data/                the collected dataset, zipped — the submitted deliverable

 data/                  everything the scripts generate.
 None of it is committed. raw/                 MassDOT download, ~120 MB      (step 1)